flowersteam/adtool_legacy/docs/README_ADD_CALLBACK.md

             libs/auto_disc/auto_disc/utils/callbacks/on_discovery_callbacks/my_beautifull_new_on_discovery_callback.py
     ```

-2) The new callback must heritate base callback class of its own type.<br/>
+2) The new callback must inherits base callback class of its own type.<br/>
    ```
    example:
         MyBeautifullNewOnCancelledCallback(BaseOnCancelledCallback):
         or
         MyBeautifullNewOnDiscoveryCallback(BaseOnDiscoveryCallback)
    ```
-An example to implement a new calbback :
+An example to implement a new callback :

     from auto_disc.utils.callbacks.on_discovery_callbacks import BaseOnDiscoveryCallback